wrightben/math/Puzzles/NSA - 4 Rats in a Star.md

 ### Step 3

 Understanding what RATS = STAR really means makes the puzzle very easy to solve.
 With 25 combinations, it's possible to list them and multiply them by 4.
-Simple.

 ### Notes